 Mini Donut 5K

 The start line is right outside of the Historic Trempealeau Hotel: 150 Main Street, Trempealeau, WI 54661.
-We have an aid station halfway through the route of the 5K, (at the turn-around point).
-The aid station is being sponsored by the Ryan Goede family and will provide water to all participants.
-To see a map of the 5K route, and for much more information, check out the race details page by
+There will be an aid station at the turn-around point of the 5K route.
+This aid station is sponsored by the Ryan Goede family and will have water only.
+To see a map of the 5K route, and for additional information, please check out the race details page by

 If you or anyone you know is struggling with thoughts of suicide, please contact the National Suicide Prevention Lifeline, 24 hours a day, 7 days a week at: 1.800.273.8255